DecisioNet: A Binary-Tree Structured Neural Network: Introduction

 \subsubsection{Contributions}

-the contributions of this paper are as follows: i) we propose a systematic way of transforming an existing DNN into a tree-structured version of it (its DecisioNet), yielding a lightweight model with comparable performance. ii) we propose a way of training the DN end-to-end, despite the explicit data routing functions within the DN (which involves non-differentiable operations) using Improved Semantic Hashing. iii) we provide an open-source PyTorch \cite{NEURIPS2019_9015} implementation of DecisioNet (the code is added as supplementary material and will be publicly available after the paper is published).\\
+the contributions of this paper are: i) we propose a systematic way of transforming an existing DNN into a tree-structured version of it (its DecisioNet), yielding a lightweight model with comparable performance. ii) we propose a way of training the DN end-to-end, despite the explicit data routing functions within the DN (which involves non-differentiable operations) using Improved Semantic Hashing. iii) we provide an open-source PyTorch \cite{NEURIPS2019_9015} implementation of DecisioNet, available at \url{https://github.com/noamgot/DecisioNet}.